Suresh-15/A-Simple-Calculator-GUI-using-Java/README.md

-# A-Calculator-GUI-using-Java-iPhone-Interface-
+# A-Calculator-GUI-using-Java
-This calculator follows step wise calculation process.
+This calculator follows sequential calculation process.
+This calculator's interface is simialar that of an iPhone's calculator.
+This Calculator GUI is made with Java swing package and its components.